meduzik/deckbuilder/readme.md

 [Python 3.8](https://www.python.org/downloads/).

 - You need to install Selenium package for Python.
 You can do this by running `python -m pip install selenium` in the command line, or `python -m pip install -r requirements.txt` in the tool's folder.
+- You need to install Pillow library for Python.
+You can do this by running `python -m pip install Pillow` in the command line, or `python -m pip install -r requirements.txt` in the tool's folder.

 [Google Chrome](https://www.google.com/chrome/) (it uses this browser to render card sheets).